t2t-io/tac-builder/readme.md

 # Tac App Builder
 Tac, as part of Tic-Tac-Toe offering, is the app client that interacts with cloud (Tic) and embedded (Toe) systems.
-Leveraging powerful mobile phonhe OSes today, you can present rich information about the IOT service you're trying to build.
+Leveraging powerful mobile phonhe OSes today, you can present and help user interact with rich and complex information about the IOT service you're trying to build.

 ## Basics
 Tac is usually built with hybrid app architecture.
 It's a simple and fast way to build app thesedays.
 The UI could be made with matured web/HTML5 technologies.
 The native layer could be programmed natively or rely on frameworks such as Apache Cordova.